klepas/ozlockcon.com/sponsors.md

 We are also open to donations of tools and other lock or security hardware and would love to speak to you if you can help with that.

-If you have an idea or want to sponsor something specific not listed above, please get in touch.
+If you have an idea or want to sponsor something specific not listed above such as a party on Saturday/Sunday night, please get in touch.

 Note: as a sponsor we do ask your organisation’s representatives to follow our [Code of Conduct](/conduct/).